python/cpython/Doc/library/tokenize.rst

 .. function:: tokenize(readline[, tokeneater])

-   The :func:`tokenize` function accepts two parameters: one representing the input stream, and one providing an output mechanism for :func:`tokenize`.
+   The :func:`.tokenize` function accepts two parameters: one representing the input stream, and one providing an output mechanism for :func:`.tokenize`.

-   The first parameter, *readline*, must be a callable object which provides the same interface as the :meth:`readline` method of built-in file objects (see section :ref:`bltin-file-objects`).
+   The first parameter, *readline*, must be a callable object which provides the same interface as the :meth:`~file.readline` method of built-in file objects (see section :ref:`bltin-file-objects`).
 Each call to the function should return one line of input as a string.
 Alternately, *readline* may be a callable object that signals completion by raising :exc:`StopIteration`.